rust-lang/book/src/method-syntax.md

 The call to `clone()` is attatched to `s1` with a dot.
 This is called ‘method syntax’, and it’s a way to call certain functions with a different style.

 Why have two ways to call functions?
-One big reason is that methods look nicer when chained together:
+We’ll talk about some deeper reasons related to ownership in a moment, but one big reason is that methods look nicer when chained together:

 ```rust,ignore